bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

     ./node_modules/.bin/bower-npm-install

 Next make your pages take blocks from the block level provided by the library.
-Do this by tuning a bundle configuration in a `.bem/make.js`.
+Do this by tuning a bundle configuration in a `.bem/make.js` or `.enb/make.js` file (depends on your build tools).

+For `.bem/make.js`:

     getLevelsMap : function() {
         return {